studiokicobi/wednesday-the-raven/chapters/chapter-03.md

 Clack.

 The clicks and clacks grew louder.
 They grew closer.
-They sounded very much like two heavy claws that stepped carefully along a slippery branch in the dark.
+The clicks and clacks sounded very much like two heavy claws stepping carefully along a slippery branch in the dark.

 “Where are you?” muttered a low voice.